Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 27, 2016

 10. Ximage

-Jogger2 almost 8 years ago
+Jogger2 about 8 years ago

 I used to drag my feet across the carpet on a low humidity day, and then discharge the static build up through a fluorescent light tube.